 As cybercrime has evolved and become more sophisticated, attackers have found ways to beat traditional security measures.
 And if a fraudster successfully logs into an account, they effectively have free rein to take actions therein.
 These include:

-This is where HUMAN Account Fraud Defense excels.
-Account Fraud Defense continuously evaluates users’ post-login activity.
-When suspicious or risky behavior is identified, the solution automatically takes actions to protect the account and user, without the need for manual intervention.
+When the risk threshold is exceeded, the solution automatically takes actions to protect the account and user, without the need for manual intervention.
 Examples include forcing a password reset, triggering multi-factor authentication (MFA), or flagging the account for review.
+Policies are also enforced on agent-led sensitive actions, such as login, signup or account changes, to limit AI risks while still enabling trusted AI agents to operate within secure, defined bounds.